lacikawiz/go-json-util/README.md

 - Should not ever crash, even if keys don't exist, or type of data does not match
 - Should do type conversion automatically, if possible when accessing data

-So, I build my solution based on these principle and have been using it in production for over a year, and it made my life quite a bit easier.
+So, I built my solution based on these principles and have been using it in production for over a year, and it made my life quite a bit easier.
 So, I'm sharing it now for others who want simple reliable handling for JSON.

 The module does not contain all JSON related operations.
 It only has what I needed on my projects but I think it covers probably 99% of cases.